Sadia-js/pet-adoption/README.md

 - Template Literals
 - Destructuring
 - forEach
-- Promises
+- Promises (Asynchronous)

 #### 2) 5 key features are used for this project
 - All categories maintained by given API
-- Asynchronous handling
+- Like button stands for how many pets you selected.
 - Dynamic UI
-- Sorting Functionality for Sort by Price button
+- Sort by Price button used to show price from descending to ascending.
-- Error Handling
+- Adopt button will confirm your process

 ## Deployment